Category Archives: running|races

 I’d recently done the San Gabriel Peak and Bill Riley Trails and knew they were in reasonable condition.
 And I’d read that AC100 Trail Work Teams led by Gary Hilliard and Ken Hamada had cleared the Gabrielino and Kenyon Devore Trails earlier this year.
 So, I didn’t expect to have a repeat of the epic fallen-tree obstacle course that I experienced doing this course in 2020.

-Explore the terrain of the Mt.
-Wilson – Red Box – West Fork – Kenyon Devore Loop using our interactive, 3D trail run visualizer.
-It’s like being there!
+Explore the scenery and terrain of the Mt.
+Wilson – Red Box – West Fork – Kenyon Devore Loop using our high resolution, interactive, 3D viewer.
+The imagery is so detailed, it’s almost like being there!
 The loop is a slightly shorter version of the ANFTR 25K.
-The map can be zoomed, tilted, rotated, and panned.
-To change the view, use the control on the upper right side of the screen.
+To change the view, use the control on the upper right side of the screen, the CTRL key and your mouse, or touch gestures.
 Track and placename locations are approximate and subject to errors.
+Snow, ice, poor weather, and other conditions may make this route unsuitable for this activity.

 Related post: An ANFTR/Mt.
 Disappointment 2020 Adventure